nkeblawi/nk-offer-generator/README.md

 # Offer Generator and Evaluator
 - This module takes in a current offer, generates more compelling offers, then evaluates those compelling offers against Alex Hormozi's Value Framework.
+- Credit to Brandon Phillips for the original idea

 ## Prompts
 You will find the prompts in the prompts folder.